failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Logging and Metrics

-Debug logging of [AdaptiveLimiter] limit changes and [Prioritizer] threshold changes can be enabled by providing an `slog.Logger` when building these:
+Debug logging of [AdaptiveLimiter] limit changes can be enabled by providing an `slog.Logger` when building these:

 ```go
 builder.WithLogger(logger)
 ```

-[AdaptiveLimiter] also provides [metrics][AdaptiveLimiterMetrics] that include the current limit, inflight executions, and queued executions, and [Prioritizers][Prioritizer] allow you to get the current rejection rate.
+[AdaptiveLimiter] also provides [metrics][AdaptiveLimiterMetrics] that include the current limit, inflight executions, and queued executions.

 ## Standalone Usage